usnistgov/ARIAC_docs/docs/evaluation/scoring.rst

 .. container::

     * :math:`β_4` = the total bonus for sensor cost
-    * :math:`ω_6` = the weight associated with the sensor cost bonus
+    * :math:`ω_6` = the weight associated with the sensor cost bonus.
+The static value of :math:`ω_6` is 500
     * :math:`σ` = competitor sensor cost
-    * :math:`σ_b` = sensor budget
+    * :math:`σ_b` = sensor budget.
+The sensor budget is set at $7000

 **Inspection Classification**

-The sensor cost bonus is awarded for minimizing the cost of sensors competitors use to complete the competition.
-Going over budget results instead in a penalty.
+The inspection classification bonus is awarded for correctly identifying the defect type and location.
+All elements of the defect report must be correct for a report to be considered correct.

 .. container::